andreiec/2d-shape-recognition/README.md

 ## How to run
 1. Either fork or download the repository
-2. Install opencv2 and pyzbar dependencies using `npm i` command
+2. Install opencv2 dependency using `npm i` command
 3. Run the program

 ## How does it work
 1. Reads image
-2. Grayscales the image and applies Canny edge detection
+2. Grayscale the image and apply Canny edge detection
-3. Finds and grabs contours
+3. Find and grab contours
 4. For each set of contours draw contour and apply convex hull to count number of edges
 5. Displays shape name according to number of edges found